-Creating Municipal Land Use Maps With ArcGIS Pro
+Creating Municipal Land Use Maps with ArcGIS Pro

 Despite the ubiquity and utility of the interactive maps commonly used by cities to distribute geospatial information to residents, there are still situations in municipal government where traditional static maps need to be incorprated into documents both for printing to paper and for archival preservation.